feijaouk/antoniocloud.com/docs/index.md

 author_profile: true
 ---

-# Antonio Cloud owned and maintained by Antonio Feijao UK
+> Antonio Cloud owned and maintained by Antonio Feijao UK

 ## Disclaimer

-> [AntonioCloud.com](https://www.antoniocloud.com) is a personal website.
+[AntonioCloud.com](https://www.antoniocloud.com) is a personal website.

-> The opinions expressed are my own and do not necessarily represent those of [current](https://aws.amazon.com) or [past employers](https://www.linkedin.com/in/antoniofeijaouk/).
+The opinions expressed are my own and do not necessarily represent those of [current](https://aws.amazon.com) or [past employers](https://www.linkedin.com/in/antoniofeijaouk/).

 ---

 ## Buy me a coffee

 I update this page during my personal time.
-If you found anything that helped you, or you just want to make me happy,  and support me, feel free to buy me a drink.
+If you found anything that helped you, or you just want to support me, them buy me a drink :)

 You will make me happy and will motivate me to write more content :)